“All diseases have two causes: one pathological, the other political.”: Rudolf Virchow, 19th Century German pathologist.

 “My passion, my love, is working with the homeless people, the marginalized,” she said in an interview with JOURNEY Magazine.
 “It’s work I am drawn to doing.
 I have worked with homeless people since 1988 and it has been amazingly rewarding on several fronts.”

 Hardill is the clinical director and nurse-practitioner lead of the VON 360 Degree Nurse-Practitioner-Led Clinic on Simcoe Street in the heart of downtown Peterborough, Ontario.
 And, she is, indeed, overflowing with the required empathy, determination and dedication to social justice.

 “I love my job.
 I feel very lucky.”

-“For me, health is really not about medicine and doctors and hospitals.
-It’s about access to the social determinants of health, which is political.”
+“For me, health is really not about medicine and doctors and hospital It’s about access to the social determinants of health, which is political.”

 Originally from Bridgenorth, Ontario, Hardill has a Bachelor of Science in Nursing, and, at present, is working on a Master’s degree in nursing at York University.
 She started out as a hospital nurse on trauma and intensive care wards, but got sidetracked when she began working with the downtown Toronto Street Health program in 1988.
 It’s where she “cut her teeth”, she said.